hyosung11/Launch-School/Courses/JS109/questions.md

 If you were to call `console.log(name)` within the function `outer()`, that would be variable shadowing, since it would log the value of `name` within the scope of `outer()`, which would be `Jill`.

-## 7. Example 1 - What does this code log and why?
+## 7. Variable Shadowing - What does this code log and why?

 ```js
 let a = 1;